DIT168Group9/DIT168Group9/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This is an ongoing project for Gothenburg University's DIT168 Industrial IT and Embedded Systems course.
 The goal is to design and develop a self-driving miniature vehicle.
-The vehicle will be able to move following a lane with the help of Ultrasonic Sensors, Infrared Sensors, Cameras, Microservices, etc. At the same time it will communicate with other autonomous cars through a V2V (vehicle to vehicle) protocol.
+The vehicle will be able to move using remote input methods as well as automated protocols in order to follow another miniature vehicle, all with the help of Ultrasonic Sensors, and any other microservices should the need arise.
+At the same time it will communicate with other autonomous cars through a V2V (vehicle to vehicle) protocol.

 In order to clone the project through terminal: